t1/deployer/docs/tutorial.md

 Now you can use the `versions` plugin to update the versions in your pom:

-`mvn versions:update-properties -DgenerateBackupPom=false`
+`mvn versions:update-properties -DgenerateBackupPoms=false`

-If you want to also update to snapshot versions, use `-DallowSnapshots`.
+If you want to also update to snapshot versions, use `-DallowSnapshots` (and maybe `--update-snapshots`).

 You can also exclude or whitelist certain properties or artifacts: see `mvn versions:help -Dgoal=update-properties -Ddetail` for details.